 \section{The HARMONIC Framework}

 HARMONIC (Human-AI Robotic Team Member Operating with Natural Intelligence and Communication), shown in Fig. \ref{fig:overview}, is a dual-control cognitive-robotic architecture that integrates strategic, cognitive-level decision-making with tactical, skill-level robot control.
 It builds upon and extends the concept of hybrid control systems and architectures, as discussed in a comprehensive review by Dennis et al. \cite{dennis2016practical}.
-It also represents an advancement over the type 2 integration approach employed in the DIARC framework \cite{scheutz2013systematic, schermerhorn2006diarc}.
+It also represents an advance over the type 2 integration approach employed in DIARC \cite{scheutz2013systematic, schermerhorn2006diarc}.
 Unlike DIARC, where the strategic layer is embedded as a subsystem within the tactical layer to enable concurrent and dynamic operations, HARMONIC introduces a more sophisticated integration of these components.

-The strategic and tactical architectural layers of HARMONIC are connected by a bidirectional interface for seamless communication.
-The strategic layer, built upon the OntoAgent cognitive architecture \cite{english2020ontoagent, mcshane2021linguistics,mcshane2024agents}, encompasses modules for attention management, perception interpretation, and decision-making (see Section. \ref{sec:OntoAgent}).
+The strategic and tactical architectural layers of HARMONIC are connected by a bidirectional interface for seamless communication and data transfer.
+The strategic layer implements the OntoAgent cognitive architecture \cite{english2020ontoagent, mcshane2021linguistics,mcshane2024agents}, encompasses modules for attention management, perception interpretation, and decision-making (see Sec. \ref{sec:OntoAgent}).
 It employs both utility-based and analogical reasoning, enhanced by metacognitive abilities.
 This layer prioritizes strategic goals, manages plan agendas, and selects actions while continuously monitoring their execution.
 It also facilitates team-oriented operations, including communicating in natural language and explaining decisions.

-The tactical layer is responsible for robot control at a lower level, processing sensor inputs, and planning motor actions to execute high-level commands from the strategic layer.
-It employs controllers, algorithms, and models to translate abstract commands into concrete robot actions.
-For instance, a command \textsc{PICK(key,at-position1)} to "pick up a key on the ground" initiates a series of precise operations, including object identification, position determination, trajectory computation, and actuation.
-This layer also manages reactive responses, such as collision avoidance, through dedicated controllers.
-In the tactical layer, HARMONIC employs Behavior Trees (BTs) \cite{colledanchise2018behavior}, which provide modular and robust representations for skills and low-level plans (see Section. \ref{sec:BTs}).

-The architecture's design aligns with Kahneman's dual-system approach \cite{kahneman2011thinking}, with the strategic layer implementing System 2 (slow, deliberative reasoning) and the tactical layer implementing System 1 (fast, intuitive responses).
-This structure allows for dynamic scheduling and adaptation, enabling real-time adjustments to priorities and actions.
-It effectively handles computational delays, contingencies, safety concerns, and resource optimization through a combination of low-level planning and reactive algorithms.